ktorio/ktor-documentation/codeSnippets/snippets/engine-main/README.md

 # EngineMain

-A sample Ktor project showing how to create a server using the [embeddedServer](https://ktor.io/docs/create-server.html#embedded-server) function.
+A sample Ktor project showing how to create a server using [EngineMain](https://ktor.io/docs/create-server.html#engine-main).

 ## Running